vitiral/simple-quality/quiz-design.md

 which the user previously gave and returns the question to ask.
 '''

+[SPC-quiz-ask]
+text = '''
+There shall be an `ask_question(question)` function which takes the question to ask and returns whether the user got it right or wrong.
+'''
 ```

 ## Answered Component

-There is still a major component we are missing to our design, and that
+There is still a major component we are missing to our design, and that is the
-is the `Answered` object.
+`Answered` object (which we alluded to by referencing `[[SPC-answered]]`)

 Let's look at the basics, what should the Answered object do?
-- given a question, it returns how many times the question has
+- Given a question, it returns how many times the question has been answered
-    been answered correctly and incorrectly
+  correctly and incorrectly
-- given a question and an answer, it records that question's answer
+- Given a question and an answer, it records that question's answer internally
-    internally

-Now wait, you might be saying -- recording state isn't functional
+Now wait, you might be saying -- recording state isn't functional programming!
-programming!
 And you would be right, it's not!
-But what we
-have managed to do is keep all state at our *top layer*.
-As long as the
+But what we have managed to do is keep all
-`Answered` object never gets mutated in a lower layer, then all our lower
+state at our *top layer*.
+As long as the `Answered` object never gets mutated in
-layers remain simple and easy to reason about.
+a lower layer, then all our lower layers remain simple and easy to reason about.

 One of the first things to notice is that `Answered` will perform an internal
 lookup from `Question` -> `Answer`.
-Normally,
-this is best done by an object called a `dict` in python or a `HashMap`
+Normally, this is best done by an object
-in other languages. `dict`s offer `O(1)` lookup time, or lookup
+called a `dict` in python or a `HashMap` in other languages. `dict`s offer
-time that does not depend on the number of items in the `dict`.
+`O(1)` lookup time, or lookup time that does not depend on the number of items.

 Can we use our Question objects as keys in a dictionary?
 No, we can't -- only
 [immutable data types][1] can be used as keys.
 Drat.